Manufacturing cosmic rays in the evolving dynamical states of galaxy clusters: Dynamical states and its connection to energy evolution

-Though the total energy of the system due to mergers increases only by few times in magnitude, the CR flux shoots up to almost two orders in magnitude.
-Here, we have also noticed that the first merger gives out the brightest CR emission peak.
-In later mergers, CR emission does not gain as much as it had in the first merger (see Fig.~\ref{merg-phase}(h)).
-The same trend applies also for the X-ray although the total energy of the cluster keeps growing at low redshift. (see Fig.~\ref{merg-phase}(f) and Fig.~\ref{merg-phase}(h)).
+Though the total energy of the system due to mergers increases only by few times in magnitude, the CR injection energy shoots up to almost two orders in magnitude.
+CR injection and X-ray luminosity both decrease at the low redshift, although the total energy of the cluster keeps growing (see Fig.~\ref{merg-phase}(f) and Fig.~\ref{merg-phase}(h)).
 The outcome is also supported by the fact that at lower redshift shocked cell area consistently decreases (see Fig~\ref{mach-sv-sa}(a)) reducing both shock heating and CR acceleration efficiency.
-It is also noticed that percentage of fall in total luminosity is more in CRs (see Figure~\ref{merg-phase}, Panel~(f),(h)).
-From the figure~\ref{merg-phase}(e),(g) it can be seen that though merger happens due to rapid accumulation of mass, X-ray and CR emission is not correlated with mass.
+It is also noticed that percentage of fall of total CR luminosity is more compared to x-ray luminosity (see Figure~\ref{merg-phase}, panel~(f),(h)).
+From the figure~\ref{merg-phase}(e),(g) it can be seen that though merger happens due to rapid accumulation of mass, X-ray emission and CR injection are not correlated with mass.